Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Common positive feedback for Push Health includes appreciation for transparent pricing, ability to choose specialized physicians, and flexibility in pharmacy selection.
 Patients with complex medical histories particularly value being able to select physicians with relevant expertise in endocrinology or obesity medicine.

-However, Push Health users sometimes report frustration with variable follow-up protocols and additional costs for ongoing consultations.
+But Push Health users sometimes report frustration with variable follow-up protocols and additional costs for ongoing consultations.
 Some patients find the marketplace model confusing initially, particularly when comparing different physicians' approaches and fees.

-Hims receives positive reviews for their streamlined user experience and consistent customer support.
+Hims receives positive reviews for their simplified user experience and consistent customer support.
 Patients appreciate the predictable monthly pricing, easy medication refills, and accessible provider messaging.
 The mobile app functionality receives particularly strong feedback for progress tracking and appointment scheduling.

 Negative Hims reviews often center on limited medication options and the standardized approach that may not suit all patients.
 Some users want access to newer medications like tirzepatide or prefer more personalized treatment protocols than Hims currently offers.